MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 This diagram illustrates the suggested AD password security layers and how you should think about their relationship to each other.

-The outermost layer is composed of those groups (or users) that have been granted permission to read or set the password expiration time attribute on computer objects in AD.
+The outermost circle is composed of those groups (or users) that have been granted permission to read or set the password expiration time attribute on computer objects in AD.
 This ability is a sensitive permission but is considered non-destructive (an attacker who acquires this permission can force managed devices to rotate their managed devices more frequently).

-The middle layer is composed of those groups (or users) that have been granted permission to read or set the password attribute(s) on computer objects in AD.
+The middle circle is composed of those groups (or users) that have been granted permission to read or set the password attribute(s) on computer objects in AD.
 This ability is a sensitive permission and should be carefully monitored.
 The most secure approach is to reserve this level of permission for Domain Admins.

-The inner layer is only applicable when AD password encryption is enabled.
+The inner circle is only applicable when AD password encryption is enabled.
 It's composed of those groups (or users) that have been granted decryption permissions for the encrypted password attribute(s) on computer objects in AD.
-Like with the middle layer, this ability is a sensitive permission and should be carefully monitored.
+As with the middle circle, this ability is a sensitive permission and should be carefully monitored.
 The most secure approach is to reserve this level of permission for Domain Admins.

+> [!IMPORTANT]
-Finally, consider customizing the above layers differently depending on the sensitivity of the machines being managed.
+> Consider customizing the above security layers differently depending on the sensitivity of the machines being managed.
 For example, it may be acceptable for front line IT worker devices to be accessible by help-desk administrators, but you may want to set tighter boundaries for corporate executive laptops.

+#### Active Directory password encryption details

+The Windows LAPS password encryption feature is based on [CNG DPAPI](/windows/win32/seccng/cng-dpapi) functionality.
+CNG DPAPI supports multiple encryption modes, but Windows LAPS only supports encrypting passwords against a single Active Directory security principal (user or group).

+The ADPasswordEncryptionPrincipal policy setting can be used to specify a specific AD security principal for encrypting the password.
+If ADPasswordEncryptionPrincipal isn't specified, Windows LAPS will encrypt the password against the Domain Admins group of the managed device's domain.
+Prior to encrypting a password, the managed device will always verify that the specified user or group is resolvable.

+> [!TIP]
+> Windows LAPS only supports encrypting passwords against a single AD security principal.
+CNG DPAPI does support encryption against multiple AD security principals, but this mode is not supported by Windows LAPS because it causes size bloat of the encrypted password buffers.
+If you need to grant decryption permissions to multiple AD security principals, one workaround is to create a wrapper AD group that has all of those security principals as members.

+> [!TIP]
+> The AD security principal authorized to decrypt the password cannot be changed once a password is encrypted.

+#### Active Directory encrypted password history

+Windows LAPS supports a password history feature for Active Directory domain-joined clients and domain controllers.
+Password history is only supported when password encryption has been enabled.
+Password history isn't supported when storing clear-text passwords in Active Directory.

+When encrypted password history is enabled and it's time to rotate the password, the managed device will first read the current version of the encrypted password from Active Directory.
+The current password is then added to the password history, deleting older versions in the history as needed to comply with the configured max-history limitation.

+> [!TIP]
+> In order for the password history feature to work, the managed device must be granted SELF permission to read the current version of the encrypted password from Active Directory.
+This requirement is handled automatically for you when you run the `Set-LapsADComputerSelfPermission` cmdlet.

+> [!IMPORTANT]
+> Microsoft recommends that managed devices are never granted permission to decrypt encrypted passwords (whether their own or any other device's encrypted passwords).

 ### Next steps